bnossum/midgetv/README.md

 # midgetv

-RISC-V controller with Wishbone interface specifically for Lattice iCE40 FPGAs. midgetv is a non-pipelined, multi-cycle, microcoded design.
+RISC-V controller with Wishbone interface specifically for Lattice iCE40 FPGAs.
+Midgetv is a non-pipelined, multi-cycle, microcoded design.
 As a module, the interconnect of midgetv may be shown as this: